sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 Requires at least: 6.3
 Requires PHP: 7.4
 Tested up to: 6.6
-Stable tag: 2.8.5
+Stable tag: 3.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add shortcode and block functionality to The Events Calendar Plugin, so you can easily list and promote your events anywhere.
+Add shortcode, block and Elementor widget functionality to The Events Calendar Plugin, so you can easily list and promote your events anywhere.

 == Description ==

-**Get your events displayed in a customizable list wherever you need them, with The Events Calendar Shortcode and Block!** This plugin fully integrates with The Events Calendar Plugin (free version) by Modern Tribe.
+**Get your events displayed in a customizable list wherever you need them, with The Events Calendar Shortcode & Block!** This plugin fully integrates with The Events Calendar Plugin (free version) by StellarWP, formerly Modern Tribe.

-This plugin adds a shortcode, a WordPress block, and an Elementor block for use with The Events Calendar WordPress Plugin (by StellarWP, formerly Modern Tribe).
+This plugin adds a shortcode, a WordPress block (Gutenberg editor), and now an **Elementor** widget for use with The Events Calendar WordPress Plugin.

 Display a list of your events by either adding a block in the new editor, or adding a shortcode to any post, page, or widget.